jon-harper/clock-3/readme.md

   - Frame relies on perpendicular braces instead of tapped ends and either blind joints or counterbored and tapped holes.
 - Air filtration and temperature control
   - Active chamber temperature control (*to come*)
-  - Dual filters and fans for recirculated and vented air (*to come*)
+  - Dual filters and fans for recirculated and vented air (*in progress*)
 - Documentation
   - Full [changelog](changelog.md)
   - Component-by-component, step-by-step assembly instructions (*in progress*)